tribune/cranial-modeling/README.rst

 Installation
 ============
 The basic installation will include any dependencies needed if you are just writing your own models.

-If you want to use soem of the pre-packaged models in cranial.models, you may need extra packages installed.
-Available extras are:
+If you want to use some of the pre-packaged models in cranial.models, you may need additional packages installed, such as `gensim` or `spacy`.

-bpe-nlp                   Installs numpy in support of bpe and nlp. gensim                    Installs the gensim package to support gensim_models. p2p_utils                 Installs bs4 in support of p2p_utils. spacy                     Installs spacy in support or the spacy_tokenizer.

-Example of installing spacy and bpe-nlp support
+Example of installing everything:

 .. code-block:: bash

-   pip install "cranial[spacy, bpe-nlp]"
+   pip install "cranial-modeling spacy gensim"

 After spacy installation, the additional following step is required: